Response to Intervention (RtI)

-Response to Intervention (RTI) was never meant to take the place of any specific curriculum or program.
-RTI was promoted to assist in providing students increasingly intensive education intervention instruction on basic foundational skills to help struggling students with difficulty in core subjects due to limited skills.
-RTI depends on systematic measure of student’s progress through data.
+Response to Intervention (RtI) does not take the place of any specific curriculum or program.
+It assists in providing students increasingly intensive education intervention instruction on basic foundational skills to help students struggling in core subjects due to limited skills.
+RtI depends on systematic measure of student’s progress through data.

 The Comprehensive Student Support System's Response to Intervention (RTI) outlines a model of support that can help students achieve learning goals and perform at their highest potential.
-In Solomon's commitment to helping all students succeed, we have put into place a universal screener (STAR Reading and STAR Early Literature) to identify students performance levels on basic skills.
+In Solomon's commitment to helping all students succeed, we have put into place a universal screener (iReady diagnostic) to identify students performance levels on basic skills of Math and Reading.

-RTI is a general education initiative that is intended for ALL students.
-There are three levels of Tiers of RTI that is represented as a pyramid.
+Response to Intervention is a general education initiative that is intended for ALL students.
+There are three levels or Tiers of RtI.

-All students in grades second to fifth are tested with STAR Reading.
-Which provides data on reading fluency, decoding skills, vocabulary, comprehension skills and instructional reading level..
-The STAR Early Literature assessment is given to students in kindergarten to first grade.
-It also provides data on fluency, phonological awareness, word recognition, and vocabulary.
-All students are assessed in the Fall, Winter, and Spring.
+All students take the diagnostic assessment through iReady in the Fall, Winter, and Spring.
+This provides one piece of data on how a child is understanding various components of Reading and Mathematics.
 The data gathered is used by the teachers to plan interventions for their students.
-Currently those students with the most needs, Tier 3, are receiving direct instructional services from Part Time Teachers (PTT) 4 times a week for 30 minutes.
+Currently those students with the most needs, Tier 3, receive additional direct instructional services from Part Time Teachers (PTT) 4 times a week for 30 minutes in a separate setting with peers on their same ability level.
 Students in Tier 2 and Tier 1 also receive RTI services from their homeroom teachers during the same block of time.